 To understand how the Smith Manoeuvre works, let’s first look at what a general mortgage look like:

-When you obtain a “normal” mortgage, you are required to provide a down payment towards the purchase of the house.
+When you obtain a “normal” mortgage, you are required to provide a down payment towards purchasing the house.
 The minimum down payment depends on the price of the house you are buying, and for most homes is equal to at least 5% of the purchase price.

 The Re-advanceable Mortgage and HELOC

 1. Obtain a re-advanceable mortgage loan from a lender.
-This mortgage is made up of a regular mortgage and a re-advanceable HELOC which increases by the same amount that your mortgage is paid down.
-This means the more principal you pay, the more funds in your HELOC.
+This mortgage comprises a regular mortgage and a re-advanceable HELOC, which increases by the same amount that your mortgage is paid down.
+This means the more principal you pay, the more funds you have in your HELOC.